 Helping Seniors Stay Connected While Helping Kids Do Better In School

 Foster Grandparents tutor children in need of support academically, socially, and emotionally.
-We wish to nurture and instill a sense of pride in every child we tutor and show them that they are loved and with a lot of hard work, they can be the best that they can be.
+We wish to nurture and instill a sense of pride in every child we tutor and show them that they are loved and that with a lot of hard work, they can be the best that they can be.

 The Foster Grandparent Program pairs volunteer seniors with at-risk youth in the Columbus community.
 The goal is to help children do better in school.